 It’s also essential that you carry a well-stocked first aid kit in case of emergencies, probably the most concerning of which is a snake bite.
 We saw 12 snakes during our time on the trail, and even though no one has died of a snake bite in Tassie since the 60’s, all snakes in Tasmania are poisonous!
 People are bitten every year, so it is important to have the necessary items in your kit and to know how to use them.
 Most first aid courses in Australia teach the Pressure Immobilisation Technique (also works for some spider bites), but you can get the idea just from watching a video on YouTube.
 You don’t need to buy a special snake kit (although we actually had one); a few elastic bandages from a supermarket or chemist will more than do the trick.
-Make sure you also stock your kit with plenty of bandages, antiseptic, strapping tape (I sprained my ankle and this was invaluable), and assorted drugs (painkillers, anti-inflammatories, antidiarrhoeals, and antihistamines are a good place to start, but include anything else you can think of).
+Make sure you also stock your kit with plenty of bandages, antiseptic, strapping tape (I sprained my ankle and this was invaluable), and assorted drugs (painkillers, anti-inflammatories, antidiarrhoeals, and antihistamines are a good place to start).

 Be able to call for help if the situation requires